bitwiseworks/python-os2/Doc/library/stdtypes.rst

       *default*.
 If *default* is not given and *key* is not in the dictionary, a :exc:`KeyError` is raised.

-      .. versionadded:: 2.3

    .. method:: popitem()

-      Remove and return an arbitrary ``(key, value)`` pair from the dictionary.
+      Remove and return a ``(key, value)`` pair from the dictionary.
+      Pairs are returned in :abbr:`LIFO (last-in, first-out)` order.

-      :func:`popitem` is useful to destructively iterate over a dictionary, as often used in set algorithms.
-If the dictionary is empty, calling :func:`popitem` raises a :exc:`KeyError`.
+      :meth:`popitem` is useful to destructively iterate over a dictionary, as often used in set algorithms.
+If the dictionary is empty, calling :meth:`popitem` raises a :exc:`KeyError`.

+      .. versionchanged:: 3.7
+         LIFO order is now guaranteed.
+In prior versions, :meth:`popitem` would return an arbitrary key/value pair.

+   .. describe:: reversed(d)

+      Return a reverse iterator over the keys of the dictionary.
+This is a shortcut for ``reversed(d.keys())``.

+      .. versionadded:: 3.8

    .. method:: setdefault(key[, default])